pedromorgan/xlwt/docs/index.rst

 xlwt
 ===============

-**A python library for creating Microsoft Excel spreadsheet files**
+**A python library for generating Microsoft Excel spreadsheet files**

 ::